• Skip to main content

 The article goes on to discuss the possible meanings of The Dream.

 I’ve had The Dream.
 Many times.
-For me it is always the end of a quarter of college and I realize that I completely forgotten to go to one of my classes for most of the quarter.
+For me it is always the end of a quarter of college and I realize that I had completely forgotten to go to one of my classes for most of the quarter.
 Sick, sinking feeling in stomach ensues along with near panic at the realization that it is too late to do anything about it.
 And I am bewildered how I could have possibly forgotten about one of my classes.

 But one weird twist for me is the last time I had it a few months ago, I knew in the midst of it that it was The Dream and I told myself it wasn’t true.
 I haven’t had it since.
 So I’m waiting to see if I do have it again.